Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 Just as we compare Canada's elite insurance providers to find you the cheapest home insurance rate, we do likewise with car insurance.
 When you bundle your services, you can save up to 25%!

-We provide you affordable home insurance to look after the bricks and mortar part of your home, as well as your personal possessions inside.
+We provide you affordable home insurance in Manitoba to look after the bricks and mortar part of your home, as well as your personal possessions inside.
 You can get online home insurance to protect against fire, fixes as well as repairs.

 You can be covered from inclement weather such as wind, hail and lightning.
 Our coverage also extends to protect your valuables from theft.